-When assessing investment property rental yields, it's important to keep in mind both past performance as well as the characteristics of the local property market such as the current rental demand, vacancy rates, and house prices.
+When calculating rental yield and assessing current performance, always take into account the characteristics of the local property market.
+Look at current rental demand, vacancy rates, house prices, as well as past performance to get a better understanding of your returns.
 All of these additional factors can play into how much rental yield you can expect not just now but into the future.

-The type of investment property, as in whether it’s a house or apartment, has a serious bearing on your rental yield potential.
+The type of investment property, be it a house or apartment, can have a serious bearing on your rental yield potential.

 Houses typically require more maintenance than an apartment which means your annual costs could be greater.
 However, they typically have stronger capital growth opportunities and can be easier to renovate, which can increase the value of your home.